42 Routes Project

 Trail Projects Pages:

-16E21 Barrett 4wd Trail Reconstruction: The Eldorado National Forest is beginning to prepare an Environmental Analysis for proposed reconstruction of three segments of the Barrett 4wd Trail.
-(December 2013).
-Follow the link above for project page and documents.
+16E21 Barrett 4wd Trail Reconstruction: The Eldorado National Forest has released the Final Environmental Analysis and Decision Notice for proposed reconstruction of three segments of the Barrett 4wd Trail.

-The FSEIS is organized in two parts.
+The Final Supplemental Environmental Impact Statement is organized in two parts.
 Volume 1 contains the analysis and Volume 2 contains the maps for each alternative.

 Additional Information -